bobbydilley/Sega-Arcade/Chihiro.md

 ## Media Board

 The Media Board in the Type 3 Chihiro is 100% the same as the Media Board in the Type 3 TriForce.

+## Link Play

+Link play is done through the same Ethernet port that is used for Netbooting.
+Link play will change the IP address used.